 However, if your blood pressure becomes lower than usual for you, it can cause symptoms such as:

-You may find that you mainly get these symptoms when you stand up from a sitting position or from lying down, usually within the first few seconds or minutes.
+You may find that you mainly get these symptoms when you stand up from a sitting position or from lying down.
+This usually happens within the first few seconds or minutes.
 This is called postural (orthostatic) hypotension.
 If you tend to get symptoms after eating a meal, it's called postprandial hypotension.

 Seek medical advice as soon as possible if you have any of the symptoms of low blood pressure.

-If your blood pressure has been described as low but you don't have any symptoms, there is unlikely to be any underlying problem, and this is a healthy blood pressure for you.
+If your blood pressure has been described as low but you don't have any symptoms, there‘s unlikely to be any underlying problem.
+It means that this is a healthy blood pressure for you.

-Anyone can occasionally get a sudden, temporary drop in blood pressure that causes symptoms, such as fainting.
+It’s not uncommon to get an occasional sudden, temporary drop in blood pressure that causes symptoms, such as fainting.
+The medical term for this is syncope.
+Around half of us will get this at some point in our lifetime.
 A number of things can cause this, for example:

-However, if you have low blood pressure that is regularly causing symptoms, it may mean that the mechanisms that control blood pressure in your body aren’t working as they should be, causing your blood pressure to drop.
+If you have low blood pressure that is regularly causing symptoms, the mechanisms that control blood pressure in your body might not be working properly.
+They are causing your blood pressure to drop.

-If you have postural hypotension, your body doesn't respond quickly enough when you stand up, causing blood to pool in your legs.
-This means that less blood goes back to your heart so there isn’t as much for it to pump out, causing blood pressure to fall.
-Postprandial hypotension happens when blood flows to your digestive system after you eat a meal but your body doesn't respond in the usual way to maintain blood pressure in the rest of your body.
+If you have postural hypotension, your body doesn't respond quickly enough when you stand up, causing blood to stay in your legs.
+This means that less blood goes back to your heart so there isn’t as much for it to pump out, causing your blood pressure to fall.
+Postprandial hypotension happens when blood flows to your digestive system after you eat a meal.
+Your body doesn't respond in the usual way to maintain blood pressure in the rest of your body.
 Both of these conditions are more common in older people.

-There may be an underlying condition that is causing your low blood pressure.
-These include:
+There may be an underlying condition that‘s causing your low blood pressure.
+Some examples include:

 Your GP will ask about your symptoms and examine you.
 He or she will measure your blood pressure using a device called a sphygmomanometer.
 This is usually an automated, digital device, consisting of a monitor attached to a cuff, which is wrapped around your upper arm.
 Your GP will press a button to inflate the cuff, and then it will automatically slowly deflate.
-A sensor in the cuff detects your pulse when the cuff is fully inflated and as it deflates, and converts this into a measurement of blood pressure – the result is shown on the display screen.
+A sensor in the cuff detects your pulse when the cuff is fully inflated.
+As it deflates it converts this into a measurement of blood pressure.
+The result is shown on the display screen.
+Your GP may decide to use a manual device instead.
+However, they both do the same job.

-If you have symptoms of postural hypotension, your GP may also measure the change in your blood pressure as you stand up after sitting.
+If you have symptoms of postural hypotension, your GP may also measure the change in your blood pressure while you’re sitting (or lying) and then standing.
 If it’s much lower when you stand up compared with when you’re sitting down, this suggests you have postural hypotension.
-Your GP may also refer you for a tilt test.
-This happens in hospital and involves being slowly tilted from lying down to an upright position on a table as your blood pressure and heart rate and rhythm are monitored.
-See our frequently asked questions for more information.

 There are several self-help measures that can help if you have either type of hypotension.

-If you have postural hypotension, your GP may advise you to:
+If you have postural hypotension, your GP may suggest some actions you can take which might help.
+These are listed below.

 Your GP may advise you to alter your diet so it includes more salt.
 However, don't do this unless your GP advises you to as it needs to be done in a controlled way.

-If you have postprandial hypotension, your GP may advise you to:
+If you have postprandial hypotension, your GP may make the following suggestions.

 These measures may not be suitable for everyone.
-Ask your GP about what is right for you.
+Ask your GP about what’s right for you.

-Occasionally, your GP may prescribe medicines if self-help measures don’t stop your symptoms of low blood pressure.
+Occasionally, your GP or a specialist may prescribe medicines if self-help measures don’t stop your symptoms of low blood pressure.
 These may include medicines that:

 Your GP may refer you to a specialist for further tests before prescribing these medicines, or if they are not helping.